Godsbarrow: the Basement Game, Myzes, and Tuage orcs

 They’re rare and often difficult to find, but since they’re always two-way they do get found — and from both sides.
 Myths and stories about Myzes are common throughout Godsbarrow.
 The notion of true outsiders from far-off worlds isn’t commonplace, but nor is it unheard of.
 Where, as in Brundir’s Ockwood, a substantial Myze has existed for a long time, they become part of the cultural fabric of that place.
 The Ockwood is a haunted and dangerous place in part because of its Myze.

 And while I might not take it this direction, just like Ed Greenwood’s portals in the Realms, Myzes are intended to facilitate cross-genre intrusions.
-Want a 1973 Chevrolet Monte Carlo to show in your game?
+Want a 1973 Chevrolet Monte Carlo to show up in your game?
 It came through a Myze.
 Science-fantasy, Burroughs-esque Mars stuff, Expedition to the Barrier Peaks robots — this is narrative territory that can be as gonzo as you want it to be.

 2 thoughts on “Godsbarrow: the Basement Game, Myzes, and Tuage orcs”